jsrice7391/jsrice7391/README.md

-## 👋 Hi, I’m Justin Rice
+## 👋 Hi, I’m Justin Rice and I adore what I Do.

-I am a DevOps Engineer/Teacher and I adore what I do.
+I am a DevOps Engineer/Teacher.

-I have been in the IT space for 7 years and worked in DevOps for most of those.
+I have been in the IT space for 9 years and worked in DevOps for most of those.

 I currently work as a Sr. DevOps Engineer for Equip Health.

-I am interested in: AI and Systems architecture.
+I am interested in: Cloud, DevOps, AI and automation.

 <!---
 jsrice7391/jsrice7391 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.